The Stamp Collector: Freedom of expression activism

 An afterword in the book explains the concept of freedom of expression and the work done by International PEN and other charities on behalf of writers and journalists imprisoned or at risk.
 It is also disclosed that a portion of all proceeds from its sales “will support PEN Canada in its efforts to bring hope to writers in prisons around the world.”
 PEN Canada is the Canadian arm of International PEN.

 Lanthier says the story was inspired by the writer Nuremuhamet Yasin, who was sentenced to ten years in a Chinese prison in 2004 for writing a short story called “The Wild Pigeon.”
 Lanthier advocated for his release while volunteering for PEN Canada.
 At a meeting of PEN advocates, Lanthier met the exiled journalist Jiang Weiping, who had spent six years in a Chinese prison for a series of investigative articles he wrote exposing the corruption of the government official, Bo Xilai.
 Lanthier says that encounter led her to write The Stamp Collector.
 In the afterword Lanthier explains “We asked Mr. Weiping if there was any point in writing letters to prisoners who weren’t allowed to see them.
 He said yes – because the guards collect stamps.”

 In June 2013 The Stamp Collector won the Huguenot Society of Canada Award, presented by the Ontario Historical Society, honouring the book for bringing “public awareness to the principles of freedom of conscience and freedom of thought.”

 Illustrations

-Thisdale's illustrations blend traditional drawing and painting with digital imagery.
-“Detailed Chinese landscapes are creatively blended with dreamy, imaginative vistas” creating a “riveting combination of realism and imagination.”
+Thisdale's illustrations blended traditional drawing and painting with digital imagery.
+Chinese landscapes were creatively blended with vistas, creating a combination of realism and imagination.
 Layered into each image are Chinese characters, bright stamps and ghostly postmarks.